 Getting involved in a private legal dispute is never easy and can be a hugely stressful experience.
 Whatever your problem, our experienced litigation and dispute team can help you.

-Our litigation lawyers regularly handle a wide range of cases locally from our offices in in Salisbury, Andover, Fordingbridge and Amesbury throughout Wiltshire, Hampshire, Dorset and further afield.
+Our Dispute Resolution lawyers regularly handle a wide range of cases locally from our offices in in Salisbury, Andover, Fordingbridge and Amesbury throughout Wiltshire, Hampshire, Dorset and further afield.

 We can provide the right specialist practical legal advice and representation you need whatever your dispute, whether it’s small or large.